sanchez/sem1-2017-notes/CSSE3002/lectures.md

 ### Time-based
 - realistic deadline

+## Business Benefits
+- High-level but concrete
+    - Increased revenue
+    - Reduced costs
+    - Improved efficiency
+    - Improved customer satisfaction
+    - ...

+## Scope
+**Focuses on what needs and doesn't need to be done.
+What hasn't been figured out yet.
+Project wide**

+- What is to be delivered
+    - by end of project
+    - releases determined later
+- What is explicitly out of scope
+    - does not relate to business benefit

+## Stakeholders
+**Who is interested in this project**
+- Sponsor (The main person in the company who has the vision for where they want this project to go)
+- Influencers (Have good insights into the way this project should head)
+- Users
+    - key (People who use this the most or get the biggest benefit)
+    - restricted (Will use the system but their use of system will be restricted)
+    - super (Administrator or power user, get special permissions)
+- Anti-Users (Who should not use the system, prevent them from accessing)
+- Other

+## Assumptions
+- Expected to occur
+    - Air Traffic Controller's workstations will be updated before system is rolled out

+## Constraints
+- Restrictions
+    - project
+    - development team
+- *Must run on existing web server infrastructure*

 # What is Requirements Engineering?
 - Requirements engineering is a term often used for a systematic approach to acquire, analyse, validate, document and manage requirements